rki-daki-fws/forecast-competition/submissions/README.md

 - `locationtype` is the kind of geographical entities for which forecasts are made (`LK` or `BL`) and
 - `targettype` is either `cases` or `rvalue`.

-The date YYYY-MM-DD is the `model_date`, the latest date for which data is being used to fit the forecasting model.
+The date YYYY-MM-DD is the `model_date`, it corresponds to file in the `challenge-data/truth` directory which contains data leading up to that date.
+That date is also the first day in the forecast period (see FAQs).

 The teams are allowed to submit forecasts for Bundesländer and Landkreise. `location` can take any of the following values: